 What is the “customer experience” for a home builder?

 The customer experience encompasses a series of customer interactions with the brand and its products throughout the entire purchase process and the customer life cycle.
 If this is successful, it can contribute to building an overall reputation for excellence.

 A home builder must be present everywhere future buyers expect them to be, regardless of the medium, in order to improve contact, accelerate decision-making, ensure satisfaction and then, later, win their loyalty and recommendations.

-My customer feedback is fine the way it is.
 Why do I need to invest in maximizing the customer experience?

 #1 Because your competitors are doing it.
 At least do it as well as they do!

 Many business owners remain skeptical about investing in this type of initiative, especially when client feedback is already satisfactory.
 Potential gains can seem negligible for a return on investment that’s even more uncertain.